 It also appears that bonus points are awarded to listings that offer buyers the chance to buy it now as opposed to forcing them to place bids in order to win the item in question.

 Customer Service Practices

-Beyond listing and shipping techniques, there are more general, customer service oriented things to be aware of when trying to maximize your best match score.
-These are at least as important as, if not more so than, the listing and shipping oriented techniques given above.
+Be aware of how good customer service can help maximize your Best Match score.
+These are at least as important as, if not more so than, than listing and shipping techniques.

 - Keep your feedback and detailed seller rating scores up.
-These should be as high as you can possibly keep them; losing just a fraction of a star below full marks in your detailed seller ratings can mean the difference between appearing on the first page of search results and appearing on the twentieth or thirtieth.
+These should be as high as you can possibly keep them; losing just a fraction of a star below full marks in your detailed seller ratings can mean the difference between appearing on the first page of search results and appearing on the 20th or 30th.

 - When disputes do occur, give in as often as possible.
 The only thing potentially more damaging than having disputes on your membership record is having lost disputes in which eBay or PayPal decided against you.
 If you’re going to lose anyway, give your buyer what they want before the database shows that eBay or PayPal had to do it for you.

 - Check your seller dashboard.
-Happily, eBay provides a tool, the seller dashboard, where you can monitor your performance with regard to customer service and rules compliance.
-Use it and consider enrolling in selling manager to help you to stay on top of things.
+This is where you can monitor your performance with regard to customer service and rules compliance.
+Use it to help stay on top of things.